-- Topsoil and other soil layers would be stored separately in a manner to preserve seed viability and prevent erosion when excavated. - Top soil would not be removed when excessively wet or dry. - Top soil would be stored in a location that would not be subjected to heavy equipment traffic. - Storage stockpiles would not exceed 25 ft in height. - · Stockpiles would not be placed in natural drainage ways. - Chipped brush, tree limbs or plant material may be added to the stockpile to increase aeration. - Soil stockpiles that remain for long-term use may be vegetated if necessary to prevent erosion. - Overburden stockpiles would be properly constructed for good slope stability and vegetated to prevent erosion.
+- Topsoil and other soil layers would be stored separately in a manner to preserve seed viability and prevent erosion when excavated. - · Top soil would not be removed when excessively wet or dry. - Top soil would be stored in a location that would not be subjected to heavy equipment traffic. - Storage stockpiles would not exceed 25 ft in height. - · Stockpiles would not be placed in natural drainage ways. - Chipped brush, tree limbs or plant material may be added to the stockpile to increase aeration. - Soil stockpiles that remain for long-term use may be vegetated if necessary to prevent erosion. - Overburden stockpiles would be properly constructed for good slope stability and if necessary vegetated to prevent erosion.

-3.3 Site-Specific Reclamation
+3.2.1 Site-Specific Reclamation

 Final configuration of the site would be generally sloping west with minimum grades of 1%.
-All soil slopes would be reduced to a maximum of 2:1, tracked, and seeded to minimize runoff.
-Overburden stockpiles would be spread over the quarry floor, tracked, and seeded.
+All soil slopes would be reduced to a maximum of 3:1, tracked, and seeded to minimize runoff.
+Overburden stockpiles would be spread over the quarry floor and tracked down.
 Rock slopes to remain benched as developed during the mining process.
-Ultimate drainage would be to road ditch and naturally-vegetated slopes.
+Ultimate drainage would be under road via culverts with discharge to moderate naturally-vegetated slopes.

-3.4 Seedbed Preparation
+3.2.2 Seedbed Preparation